-Special considerations relating to evacuation:

-- Closure of schools coordinated through the Department of Education and Training. - Closure of licensed premises.
-All hotels and licensed clubs will be closed if required. - Security.
-Police patrols to be established to maintain law and order after evacuation has occurred. - The NSW SES will use flood boats and helicopters to monitor safety of individuals, where feasible. - These arrangements will stay in place until the "Return with Caution" is provided by the NSW SES to residents to return to their premises.
+Section 2.9, in Volume 2 of the Ballina Shire Flood Emergency Sub Plan provides information about isolated communities in the Ballina Shire area.
+Aircraft Management Helicopter Landing Points: There are no known suitable landing points in this sector.
+Airports:The closest airport is located in the Ballina Central Sector.
+Other Special considerations relating to evacuation: Closure of schools - coordinated through the Department of Education and Training.
+The evacuation of domestic animals, horses and livestock to the appropriate facility to be managed by Department of Primary Industries and Local Land Services.
+Closure of licensed premises.
+All hotels and licensed clubs will be closed if required.
+Security.
+Police patrols to be established to maintain law and order after evacuation has occurred.
+The NSW SES will use flood boats, aircraft, community contacts and other agencies to monitor the safety of individuals, where feasible.
+Evacuation of residential institutions, nursing homes and age care facilities will occur where these are threatened by predicted flood waters.
+These arrangements will stay in place until the "Return with Caution" is provided by the NSW SES to residents to return to their premises.